CustomTypeOne/LoopPatches/README.md

     * Restrict the insulin Loop doses for negative IOB to prevent rebound lows
     * This feature is disabled by selecting a factor of 100% (default setting is 1.0, same as 100%)
     * Note - this modifies what Loop records as IOB whenever IOB is negative
+1. Partial Bolus Application Factor
+    * Adjust the percentage of recommended insulin that Loop delivers for each Automatic Bolus when that Dosing Strategy is selected
+    * **NOT RECOMMENDED, added for convenience of people returning from FreeAPS**
 1. Basal Lock
     * Prevent Loop from reducing or suspending insulin when you go over a set glucose value to assist with stubborn highs
     * **Use with care; meant for high glucose >250 mg/dL**